 Seasoning the turkey

-After placing the butter under the skin, use a basting brush to evenly brush the seasoning mix all over the turkey.
+After placing the butter under the skin, use a basting brush to evenly brush the seasoning mix over the turkey.
 Do not lift the turkey off the roasting pan to do the bottom, but brush it over all of the turkey you can reach without lifting it up.
 The bottom does not need the seasoning brushed onto it.
+Be sure to use all of the seasoning, even if it looks like a lot.

 We do not cover the lemon rosemary turkey unless it is browning too fast.